“With editions, the more you see the more you know, and the more you know the more interesting it becomes.”

 Your collection is a real mix of personal works made by family members and works by more renowned artists.
 Is this a purposeful arrangement?

 The mix is intended in that the works all hang together, but it is really just an organic develoment.
-Not all these works were bought by me, some were presents or payment or I asked to have them.
+Not all these works were bought by me, some were presents or payments, or some I just asked to have.
 Really they are just what I like and whether the artist is famous or not is not important.
-It's always the work itself, its visual merit and, of course, the personal connection I have with it.
-That said, there are of course still some pieces on my wishlist which I'll happily share with anyone looking for my next birthday present...
+It’s always the work itself, its visual merit and, of course, the personal connection I have with it.
+That said, there are of course still some pieces on my wishlist which I’ll happily share with anyone looking for my next birthday present...

 You also once had your own project room?

 Yes, I once organized a big consignment of Expressionist works on paper and got a small commission which I promptly pumped into my project room, called, unsurprisingly, Honor Westmacott in 2004-5.
-It made absolutely no money because I still had a lot to learn about the art market, but I worked with some great artists including Alexandra Schlund and to thank me for writing her catalog text she gave me this piece as a present.
+It made absolutely no money because I still had a lot to learn about the art market, but I worked with some great artists including Alexandra Schlund.
+To thank me for writing her catalog text she gave me a beautiful piece as a present.

 You have put together two seascapes here by Shonah Trescott and Eberhardt Havekost—one is a fairly serene photograph and the other a more tempestuous painting.
 There is a playfulness to putting these contrasting works together, is that something you like to do?

-Trescott's work is actually an antarctic landscape and I just read an antarctic explorer's description of what he called "white darkness"—where you have to feel your way—and I guess that is something you'd associate with the sea.
-The Havekost seascape is in a way much calmer!
-I do like the contrast but I tend to hang not so much intellectually but instinctively.
-I take ages deciding what goes where but once I've started I'm really fast and really certain and it tends to work well.
-The piece by Shonah Trescott I bought at an opening.
+Trescott’s work is actually an antarctic landscape and I just read an antarctic explorer’s description of what he called “white darkness”—where you have to feel your way—and I guess that is something you’d associate with the sea.
+The Eberhardt Havekost seascape is in a way much calmer!
+I do like the contrast but I tend to hang works instinctively rather than intellectually.
+I take ages deciding what goes where but once I’ve started I’m really fast and really certain, and it tends to work well.
+The piece by Shonah Trescott is one that I bought at an opening.
 I really hadn’t intended to buy anything, but I fell in love with it and simply had to have it.
-I left shaking a little at my own spontaneity but very pleased!
+I left shaking a little at my own spontaneity but was very pleased!
 She’s definitely an artist to watch.

-You mentioned before that you like to buy artwork as presents, do you do this for your family also?
+You mentioned before that you like to buy artwork as presents, do you do this for your family as well?

 Absolutely!
 This work Sleeping Child by Josef Scharl—who was a lesser known Expressionist—I bought for my firstborn.
-Buying prints or multiples for your children is a lovely way of starting them off on their own little "collection".
-They need not be expensive works but if you think that you might give a child some art throughout their childhood, they will already have something truly special by the time they turn 18.
+Buying prints or multiples for your children is a lovely way of starting them off with their own little “collection”.
+They need not be expensive works but if you give a child some art throughout their childhood, they will already have something truly special by the time they turn 18.